 Stone and manmade worktops, whether granite or Corian, composite or laminate can simply be wiped down with hot, soapy water or an all-purpose kitchen cleaner with added disinfectant.
 Buff dry with a clean cloth or kitchen roll.
 Barkeeper's Friend will remove stains but always check with your worktop's manufacturer before using any strong kitchen cleaner on your worktop.

 12. Clean the oven fast and without chemicals

-Assuming you don't have a self-cleaning oven, the simplest way to clean the inside of your oven is with bicarbonate of soda.
+We don't tend to encourage using a self-cleaning function when cleaning an oven properly.
+So if you really are stuck for time, the simplest way to clean the inside of your oven is with bicarbonate of soda.
 Mix it with water to make a paste then spread over burnt on food and grease.

 Let it sit, then use a kitchen spatula to scrape off the paste (do it into a baking tray placed over an old tea towel on the floor or just below the oven).
 You might need to wet the oven (a spray bottle is handy for this) to loosen the paste.
 Rinse thoroughly with a damp cloth.
 Leave the door open while the oven dries out.

 13. Clean dirty gas burners in a plastic bag